verbose-void/chrome-controller/README.md

 ##### A browser extension that lets you surf the web using any Gamepad API compatible game controller (Xbox/PlayStation supported).

+Just connect to your computer via Bluetooth (or wired if you have the USB connector), add the extension to chrome, and browse away!

+Equipped with an on-screen keyboard, Heads-Up-Display showing listening controls, & special website functionality for YouTube, Netflix, and more to come, you will be able to watch videos, or really do whatever you want from the comfort of your bed, couch, recliner chair, floor, or whatever you have available to relax in.

 ![](https://lh3.googleusercontent.com/6Bg3wIPEiUO8Yi-j0EHxwHqQtgpLlptSw2JHr1zO3xMh5TDFCYVdQTU1V91VTj1ahGamdWKelQ=w640-h400-e365)

 ![](https://lh3.googleusercontent.com/3bWw_SA08t-MqNivKMA3NlkuY3f4B4dXQswKVrEfnjxKJoJrv406UOE_FHe9nmtnzaFrdTtAjQ=w640-h400-e365)